We love this hostel! It gets our thumbs up for consistently high customer ratings and excellent quality scores.

 Cozy and authentic Moroccan Hostel just a stone's throw from the beach!...
 More...

 Welcome to Kekai Surf House.
 We can be your basecamp in Taghazout, with activity and relaxation in balanced measure....
 More...

 The newly built surf house has 3 roof terraces with hillside and ocean views!...
 More...

 The property has private and shared rooms, and many other facilities...
 More...

-Surf & Travel Camp is right in the center of Taghazout, directly at the beautiful seaside of Morocco.
-Surf spots for all levels are nearby....
+Surf & Travel Hostel is right in the center of Taghazout, directly at the beautiful seaside of Morocco.
+The beach is just a minute walk from the Camp and on our big roof terrace you can check out...
 More...